Spanish woman spends 500 days alone in cave

 When Beatriz Flamini climbed out of the hole with a beaming smile after 500 days underground on Friday, observers believed that she made a good impression in terms of health and emotions.
 The adventurer spoke of a “great” and “unprecedented” experience.
 She came out of it with “incredible vitality and strength,” researcher Morales told the media.

-Barely arrived at the surface, the Spaniard is apparently already planning her next adventure.
+Barely arrived at the surface of the earth, the Spaniard is apparently already planning her next adventure.
 Details were not initially known.
-But there were also short-term plans: Flamini said that after the time in the cave, there was one thing he was particularly looking forward to: “I’ll tell you how it was down there (…) But if you allow it, go I’m going to take a shower now because I haven’t touched water for a year and a half,” she said, laughing out loud in front of the cameras of state TV broadcaster RTVE. (bme/dpa/afp)
+But there were also short-term plans: Flamini said that after the time in the cave, there was one thing he was particularly looking forward to: “I’ll tell you how it was down there (…) But if you allow it, go I have to take a shower now because I haven’t touched water for a year and a half,” she said, laughing out loud in front of the cameras of the state TV broadcaster RTVE. (bme/dpa/afp)

 #Spanish #woman #spends #days #cave